English ship Adventure (1646): Service in English Civil War

 She was commissioned in 1646 under Captain Thomas Beddall partaking in the Winter Guard during 1646/47 and in the spring moved to the Western Guard.
 Later in 3648 she was under Captain Andrew Ball at the blockade of Kinsale, Ireland.
 In 1649 she was under Captain Edward Hall then later that year Captain Ball resumed command.
-She was in the Scilly Islands in the autumn of 1649.
+She was in the Isles of Scilly in the autumn of 1649.

 Service with Commonwealth Navy

 As part of the Commonwealth Navy, she was with Robert Blake's Fleet at Tagus in 1650, She returned with the Fleet in September/October 1650.
 At the Battle of Dover she was a member of Rear-Admiral Nehemiah Bourne's Squadron of nine ships on 19 May 1652.
 This battle is sometimes recorded as the 'Battle of Goodwin Sands'.
 Later in 1652 she was under the command of Captain Robert Wyard in the North Sea.
 She was under the command of Captain Robert Nixon at the Battle of Portland.
 At the Battle off Portland she was a member of Robert Blake's Fleet of eighty-four ships from 18 to 20 February 1653.
 This British victory secured control over the English Channel.
 The Dutch lost eight warships and forty merchant vessels.
-A few months later she was at the Battle of Gabbard as part of Red Squadron, Van Division under the command of Vice-Admiral James Peacock, on 2–3 June 1653.
+A few months later she was at the Battle of the Gabbard as part of Red Squadron, Van Division under the command of Vice-Admiral James Peacock, on 2–3 June 1653.
 The British were victorious on the first day.
-When Admiral Tromp attempted to reattack on the 3rd he withdrew when a squadron of eighteen ships arrived under the command of Robert Blake.
-This fight was followed by the Battle of Scheveningen where she was a member of Red Squadron, Van Division under the command of Vice-Admiral James Peacock on 31 July 1653.
+When Admiral Tromp attempted to attack again on the 3rd he withdrew when a squadron of eighteen ships arrived under the command of Robert Blake.
+This fight was followed by the Battle of Scheveningen (where she was a member of Red Squadron, Van Division) under the command of Vice-Admiral James Peacock on 31 July 1653.
 Later Captain Peter Foot spent the winter of 1653/54 with the east coast colliers.
 In 1654 under Captain Robert Sansum followed by Captain John Best in 1655.
 In 1657 she was under Captain Valentine Tatnell for operations in the Sound followed by the English Channel in June 1660.